ya55en/py-linux-traffic-control/README.rst

- from pyltc.core.facade import TrafficControl from pyltc.core.netdevice import DeviceManager from pyltc.core.tfactory import tc_file_target_factory
+ from pyltc.core.facade import TrafficControl from pyltc.core.netdevice import DeviceManager

+ # Use any factory that suits your goal or omit this to use the default command-executing tc factory:
+ from pyltc.core.tfactory import printing_target_factory

  TrafficControl.init()

- # The target factory used here provides a target that only prints on stdout:
+ # This target factory provides a target that only prints on stdout:
- iface = TrafficControl.get_interface('eth0', target_factory=tc_file_target_factory)
+ iface = TrafficControl.get_interface('lo', target_factory=printing_target_factory)

  # Setting up an ifb device for the ingress control
  # (We need a convenience method to ease this setup!)
- ifbdev_name = 'ifb1'
+ ifbdev_name = 'ifb0'

- # This one may raise "AssertionError: Device already exists: 'ifb0'" -- try with ifb1 (or ifb2, etc.)
+ # If this one raises "Device already exists: 'ifb0'", then try with 'ifb1', 'ifb2', etc.
- ifbdev_name = DeviceManager.device_add(ifbdev_name)
+ DeviceManager.ensure_device(ifbdev_name)
- ifbdev = TrafficControl.get_interface(ifbdev_name, target_factory=tc_file_target_factory)
+ ifbdev = TrafficControl.get_interface(ifbdev_name, target_factory=printing_target_factory)

  iface.ingress.set_redirect(iface, ifbdev)

- # Building and marshaling the egress tc chain:
+ # Configuring and marshal the egress tc chain:
  iface.egress.clear()
  rootqd = iface.egress.set_root_qdisc('htb')
  qdclass = iface.egress.add_class('htb', rootqd, rate='384kbit')
  filter = iface.egress.add_filter('u32', rootqd, cond="ip protocol 17 0xff", flownode=qdclass)
- # With the above used target factory, this will save the commands to a file:
  iface.egress.marshal()

- # Building and marshaling the egress tc chain:
+ # Configuring and marshal the egress tc chain:
  iface.ingress.clear()
  rootqd = iface.ingress.set_root_qdisc('htb')
  qdclass = iface.ingress.add_class('htb', rootqd, rate='384kbit')
  filter = iface.ingress.add_filter('u32', rootqd, cond="ip protocol 17 0xff", flownode=qdclass)
- # With the above used target factory, this will save the commands to a file:
  iface.ingress.marshal()

 Using the ``simnet`` wrapper
 *****************************

-Our goal with ``pyltc`` is to provide a platform that allows for easily creating, using and sharing LTC recipes both with and without command line interface.
+Our goal with ``pyltc`` is to provide a platform allowing for easily create, use and share LTC recipes both with command line interface and programmatically.

-The current functionality is separated into a plugin named ``simnet`` (for "simulate network conditions").
+The current functionality is separated into a plugin named ``simnet`` (for "*sim*-ulate *net*-work").
 There is a wrapping class with methods ``configure()``, ``setup()`` and ``marshal()``.
 The class is ``pyltc.plugins.simnet.SimNetPlugin``.
-The idea is to have an ``AbstractPlugin`` class with a well defined interface, have ``SimNetPlugin`` implement that and let other people implement their own plugins.
+The idea is to some day have an ``AbstractPlugin`` class with a well defined interface, have ``SimNetPlugin`` implement that and let other people implement their own plugins.